gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 deep suspicion arose that his policy was to usurp all power and dominion, and, throwing off his allegiance, to be crowned as king of Ireland.

-## Chapter XX: A description of Hugh de Lacy.
+## Chapter XX: A description of Hugh de Lacy

 If you wish to have a portrait of this great man, know that he had a dark complexion, with black, sunken eves, and rather flat nostrils, and that he had a burn on the face from some accident which much